azophy/experiment-laravel-octane/README.md

 ## Current Feature
 - at container start, it would re-fresh database migration & automatically seed it with dummy data
 - a single endpoint '/' is provided which would return random user from database
+- set Postgresql's `max_connection` to some small value to measure effect of the limitation

 ## Results
 ### Screenshot Benchmark with Artisan Serve